jrainey4-GMU/GMU-DAEN-690-Team-Noise/README.md

 # Federal Aviation Administration (FAA) Data Source Cross-Validation & Natural Language Processing (NLP)
 The project aims to provide a repeatable analytic product that allows the FAA to better understand the Unmanned Aircraft System (UAS) data available.
-The known issues that need to be addressed to accomplish the projects objective are the data quality issues, inconsistent reporting, and lack of cross-validation data (ASRS database).
+The known issues that need to be addressed to accomplish the projects’ objective are the data quality issues, inconsistent reporting, and lack of cross-validation data (ASRS database).
 Before the data can be used for cross validation or NLP, the large "Summary" text blog must be cleaned and distributed into usable variables.
 In addition, we will join in other lookup tables to provide additional information present in the original data source such as supporting aircraft information.
 After the data is cleaned and curated, the project will explore cross validation to test whether data records appear true or false and NLP methods (Fuzzy Method Algorithm, RegEx, Word Embedding) to find further insights in the data.

 # Importance of problem
 Being able to determine the extent of noise over actuals from the database will allow FAA to better understand the restrictions that they must govern to improve risk safety.
 Validation across different databases will help narrow down the understanding of reports that may be considered noise.